LabseSoftware/docs.remede.camarm.fr/docs/database/building/about.md

 This script was created to iterate wordlists (text file with words separated by a newline) to add them to Remède...

-The script `scripts/check_wordlist.py` crawls the wiktionary for word pages and add them to a `.words_to_add` file.
+The script `scripts/check_wordlist.py` iterate the given wordlist, find every word phoneme and add them to a `.words_to_add` file.

 It adds all the **words that are not already in the database** to this file, them can be added with `scripts/add_word.py`. (referenced [just above](#quickly-add-a-word))

-This script take a while to crawl all the wiktionary so be patient !

 Usage:
 ```shell